nicholaswmin/automap/benchmark/bench/README.md

 ## Capturing measurements

-Ideally you'll be using the [Measurement API][perf-hooks] methods to capture measurements of specific functions within each task.

-This allows measuring the time of specific functions so you can figure out where most of the time is spent, in each task.
+Ideally you'll be using the [Measurement API][perf-hooks] methods to capture measurements of specific functions within each task, so you can figure out where most of the time is spent.

 The following [Performance Measurement][perf-hooks] methods are supported: